telepathylabsai/BETOLD_dataset/README.rst

 ***********************
 How to cite this work
 ***********************
-This work has been accepted at the COLING 2022's workshop "`When creative AI meets conversational AI`_"**.
+This work has been accepted at the COLING 2022's workshop `When creative AI meets conversational AI <https://sites.google.com/view/cai-workshop-2022>`_.
 If you decide to use this resource, please cite:

 ::